eea/art12-viewer/docker/README.md

 _Note: make sure you have set **DEBUG=True** in the art12.devel.env file._

-### 2.7. _mysql_ service
+### 2.7. _db_ service

-If you need to take a closer look at the MySQL database, you can do that like below:
+If you need to take a closer look at the Postgres database, you can do that like below:

-    # step into the mysql container
+    # step into the postgres container
-    $ docker exec -it art12-mysql bash
+    $ docker exec -it art12.db bash

-    # start mysql client
+    # start postgres client
-    $ mysql -u root -p
+    $ psql -U user database_name

     # runn SQL commands
-    mysql> use DB_NAME;
-    mysql> show tables;
+    psql> \dt;

-To import old data, first copy the sql dumps to your mysql container:
+To import old data, first copy the sql dumps to your postgres container:

-    $ docker cp art12.sql art12-mysql:/var/lib/mysql/
+    $ docker cp art12.sql art12.db:art12.sql

-    # step into the mysql container
+    # step into the postgres container
-    $ docker exec -it art12-mysql bash
+    $ docker exec -it art12.db bash

-    # start mysql interpreter
-    $ mysql -u art12 -p

     # import data
-    mysql> use art12;
-    mysql> source /var/lib/mysql/art12.sql
+    $ psql -U art12 art12 < art12.sql

 Do the same set of operations for `art12rp1_eu` database.